emcdo411/ai-ba-21day-accelerator/README.md

 By Day 21 you will:

-* Confidently explain and apply AI in BA workflows
+* Confidently apply AI in BA workflows
 * Produce AI-assisted deliverables that *ship*
 * Present a polished **AI BA portfolio pitch** ready for hiring managers